 Spinal manipulation has been around for centuries; however, many of its claims are vastly exaggerated.
-Here’s how to use it the correct way to decrease pain and maximize performance!
+Here's how to use it the optimal way to decrease pain and maximize performance!

 What Manipulation DOESN’T Do

 Before I explain the benefits of spinal manipulation, a few things need to be cleared up first.
-Hold onto your seats folks, it’s gonna get messy!
+Hold onto your seats folks, it may get messy!

 Put Vertebrae Back in Place